fislysandi/guix-kickstart/README.md

 2. learn how to declare your entire configuration inside of a git repo and automatically symlink it with Gnu Stow and sync it across youw machines with git.

-3. learn how to manage users or profiles so you can setup your pc for multiple users and having multiple isolated profiles for each work enviroment
+3. learn how to manage users or profiles so you can setup your pc for multiple users and having multiple isolated profiles for each work enviroment.

 4. learn how to make isolated dev enviroment for your projects.

-5. learn how to create your custom channels or replace guix upstream with your faster mirror.
+5. learn how to create your custom channels or replace guix upstream with your mirror.

+6. handhold you through learning basics of guile scheme, and learn some tools that will help you immensely with that

 ### SO
 this will help you slowly transition your entire configuration into a reproducible workstation that you can use across all of your machines on the go, on the fly, EVERYWHERE.